LuccasBarbosa/HTML5-Boilerplate/README.md

 ### Option 2: Package Control

 In the command pallette (Cmd-Shift+P on Mac) type 'Install' then press enter to see a list of packages.
-Search for 'HTML Boilerplate' then press enter to install.
+Search for 'HTML5-Boilerplate' then press enter to install.

 ## Usage